opencobra/MATLAB.devTools/docs/source/contr_cobratoolbox.rst

 Any incremental changes to the code are called commits.
 The main advantage of git over other version control systems is the availability of branches.
 In simple terms, a branch contains a sequence of incremental changes to the code.
-A branch is also commonly referred to as a feature.
 Consequently, a contribution generally consists of several commits on a branch.

 Contributing to the COBRA Toolbox is straightforward.
 As a contributor to the COBRA Toolbox is likely more familiar with MATLAB than with the internal